 Door and room numbers are assigned by the Port.
 Door and room numbers should be requested as early as possible from the Port PM.
+Doors interior to a tenant space, without locks, do not require a Port door number.

 The design team complies with the requirements found within the Port architectural standards for door and key hardware.
-The tenant's contractor is required to provide "BEST" brand lock Co. figure-8, seven-pin construction cores that will be keyed by the Port Lock Shop.
-After the tenant project is completed, the Port Lock Shop exchanges the construction cores with final lock cores and keys.
+For roll up and personnel doors, tenant's contractor is required to provide construction cores that are BEST/Stanley compliant for locks and locksets utilizing the Airport approved keyways.
+Cores shall be figure 8, 7 pin.
+All locks must accept the BEST 7 pin Small Format and Interchangeable Core (SFIC).
+This requirement does not apply to point of sale locks After the tenant project is completed, the Port Lock Shop exchanges the construction cores with final lock cores.